The health system in Luxembourg

 Healthcare reimbursement in Luxembourg

-Based on their profession, every individual employed in Luxembourg must be associated with one of the country's social security funds.
+Every individual employed or living in Luxembourg must be associated with one of the country's social security funds.
 The employer is in charge of handling the necessary procedures for affiliation.
+Any resident in Luxembourg who is not engaged in professional activity is required to voluntarily register for social security.
 Afterward, the Centre Commun de la Sécurité Sociale (CCSS) takes on the responsibility of enrolling the individual with the appropriate health insurance fund, resulting in the issuance of a national insurance card.
 This card displays the identity and registration number of the insured individual.

 Medical treatments and services are reimbursed at the total conventional rate of 100% unless there are specific instructions to the contrary.
 In the case of other medical treatments and services provided outside of a hospital setting, the health insurance fund covers 80% of the cost, while the remaining 20% is the patient's responsibility.
 However, exceptions apply to treatments like chemotherapy, radiotherapy, hemodialysis, preventive and screening tests, certain technical procedures under preventive medicine initiatives, and specific medical programs for follow-up at child psychiatry day-care centers or the national functional re-education and rehabilitation center.